ThomasBrouwer/BNMTF/README.md

 Thomas Brouwer, Jes Frellsen, Pietro Lio'.

 ## Installation
 If you wish to use the matrix factorisation models, or replicate the experiments, follow these steps.
 Please ensure you have Python 2.7 (3 is currently not supported).
-We recommend option 1, as it allows you to rerun the experiments.

-#### Option 1
 1. Clone the project to your computer, by running `git clone https://github.com/ThomasBrouwer/BNMTF.git` in your command line.
 2. In your Python script, add the project to your system path using the following lines.